loisft/loisft.github.io/_pages/about.md

 - $$p$$-adic/motivic integration, applications to geometry, topology and arithmetics
 - applications of analytic number theory to algebraic geometry
 - interplay between birational geometry and arithmetics.

-## contact

-lois dot my last name at ista.ac.at